 The Equity Office provides an avenue to report workplace harassment, discrimination and retaliation.
 The Equity Office is also available to help you understand what you should do when allegations of harassment or discrimination come to your attention.

 Equal Opportunity Policy Statement: Baylor University is a private not-for-profit university affiliated with the Baptist General Convention of Texas.
-As an Affirmative Action/Equal Opportunity employer, Baylor is committed to compliance with all applicable anti-discrimination laws, including those regarding age, race, color, sex, national origin, marital status, pregnancy status, military service, genetic information, and disability.
+As an Affirmative Action/Equal Opportunity employer, Baylor is committed to compliance with all applicable anti-discrimination laws, including those regarding age, race, color, sex, national origin, marital status, military service, genetic information, and disability.
 As a religious educational institution, Baylor is lawfully permitted to consider an applicant’s religion as a selection criterion.
 Baylor encourages women, minorities, veterans, and individuals with disabilities to apply.
 See the Federal EEO Posting here.

 Equal Employment Opportunity Commission